cknight/kv-utils/README.md

 Delete multiple key/value pairs from KV.
 Deletes are grouped together into transactions for higher performance over deleting individually as this reduces network traversal.
-For large sets of data this is up to 400x faster than setting keys individually.
+For large sets of data this is up to 400x faster than deleting keys individually.

 Delete from an array of keys: